-The Executive Committee shall appoint a selector or selection committee from nominees which shall be called from clubs and schools.
+The Executive Committee shall appoint an independent selector, or selection committee from nominees which shall be called from clubs and schools.
 A Convenor of Selectors shall be appointed from the Selection Committee by the Executive Committee.
-Selectors shall be responsible for selection of teams for representative matches.
+Selectors shall be responsible for selection of teams for Inter Districts matches.
 The Convenor of Selectors shall be accountable to the Executive Committee.
-Names of representative players shall be submitted to the Executive Committee.
+Names of Interdistricts players shall be submitted to the Executive Committee.

 Managers and coaches of representative teams shall be appointed by the Executive Committee.
 A Manager and Coach should be appointed to all representative teams where an overnight stay is required.

-(a) All the funds of the Association shall be paid into a Bank credit of the Association and all accounts shall be passed for payment by the Executive Committee and paid by cheque signed by two signatories one of whom shall be either the Treasurer of the Secretary of the Association.
+(a) All the funds of the Association shall be paid into a Bank account for the credit of the Association and all accounts shall be passed for payment by the Executive Committee and paid by electronic payment and authorised by two authorised Executive members one of whom shall be either the Treasurer, Secretary or President of the Association.

-The Executive Committee shall nominate such other of its members as it deems appropriate to act as signatories.
-The Executive Committee shall, at its discretion, have the power to expend the funds of the Association, incur such liabilities on behalf of the Association as it may deem necessary and to invest the funds of the Association or any part thereof in any investment for the time being authorised by the law of New Zealand for the investment of Trust Funds.
+The Executive Committee shall nominate such other of its members as it deems appropriate to act as authorised persons.
+The Executive Committee shall, at its discretion, have the power to expend the funds of the Association, incur such liabilities on behalf of the Association as it may deem necessary and to invest the funds of the Association or any part thereof in any investment for the time being authorised by the law of New Zealand for the investment of Trust Fund.

 (d) The Association shall not borrow money.

-(e) The Investment Funds of the Association, totalling $120,091.89 as of 1 August 2005†and then on deposit with the Westpac Banking Corporation will continue to be invested and reinvested with any bank registered by the Reserve Bank of New Zealand as a registered bank nominated by the Executive Committee from time to time and on such terms as are determined by the Executive Committee.
+(e) The Investment Funds of the Association, totalling $120,091.89 as of 1 August 2005 and then on deposit with any bank registered by the Reserve Bank of New Zealand and will continue to be invested and reinvested by the Executive Committee from time to time and on such terms as are determined by the Executive Committee.
 The interest earned from these Investment Funds will on receipt be deposited into and form part of the operating account of the Association referred to in clause 18(a).